team401/Docs/Technical/Other-Gears.md

 Common applications for bevel gears in FRC are on roller intakes to allow one motor to power multiple roller shafts, and to transfer power to swerve module wheels.
+Below is an example of Team 111: Wild Stang's 2016 intake using two pairs of miter gears on a *beaver tail* roller intake.

 ![](../res/bevelExample.jpg)

+Unlike spur gears, bevel gears will produce a force along their axis of rotation in addition to the standard tangential separation force.

 ## Worm Gears